 The evening opened with an "Italian Style Pork Spread" served on white bread crostini.

 "It’s made with bologna," Spear said, eliciting a laugh from the crowd.
-"Traditionally in Italy they use mortadella, which is basically bologna."

 The spread was made with pureed bologna, ricotta cheese, heavy cream and nutmeg, served with white bread toast.